 Lloyds Banking Group plc's board agreed in 2019 its approach to workforce engagement, which has remained unchanged during the year.
-The definition of workforce agreed by Lloyds Banking Group plc's board is our permanent colleagues, contingent workers and third-party suppliers that work on the Group's premises delivering services to our customers and supporting key business operations.
+The definition of workforce agreed by Lloyds Banking Group plc's board is our permanent colleagues, contingent workers and third-party suppliers that work on the premises delivering services to our customers and supporting key business operations.

-During the year, Lloyds Banking Group plc's board gained further understanding of colleague views through a number of surveys completed by colleagues across the Group.
+During the year, Lloyds Banking Group plo's board gained further understanding of colleague views through a number of surveys completed by colleagues.
 These included the annual colleague survey, ad hoc 'Pulse' surveys, and participation by colleagues in the survey of the Banking Standards Board.